mrcombajn/todo-app/README.md

 #### Plans for the future:
-- [] Add users to database, so each one will have own board
+- [ ] Add users to database, so each one will have own board

 ### Running an application:

-Download executable .jar file and run following command:

 Running the project locally requires Docker to be installed:
 In the path /TodoApi/TodoApi type the command: